 This field trip journeys to the heart of the Cedar River Municipal Watershed.
-For 3.5 hours, Naturalist-led, hands-on activities encourage understanding of water cycles, watersheds, water quality, erosion, cultural history, riparian areas and wildlife.
-Students See the Source of their mountain fed drinking water supply, and discover the importance of protecting and conserving it for fish and people.
+For 3.5 hours, naturalist-led, hands-on activities encourage understanding of water cycles, watersheds, water quality, erosion, cultural history, riparian areas and wildlife.
+Students See the Source of their mountain-fed drinking water supply, plus discover the importance of protecting and conserving it for fish and people.

 - Teachers must provide commercially licensed school buses or vans.
 (Bus subsidies are available for Seattle Public Schools).

 - One 4th or 5th grade class per program; 32 student max, 1-5 adult to child ratio

 - Available to 4th or 5th grade classes in the spring and fall sessions

 What to expect: Agenda and logistics

 Teachers: This is to help you prepare for the field trip.
 Please do not share these logistics with your students.
 We strive to provide surprise and delight for students during the field trip.